Aleksbgbg/Vulkan/README.md

 The [archived networking branch](https://github.com/Aleksbgbg/Vulkan/tree/archived/networking) demonstrates the first working trial of a multiplayer implementation of the game, where players can join the same server and fly together.
 Although the implementation was very naive and unoptimised (and was only implemented on Windows), it worked really well and was very fun to make and play test with friends.
 In particular, I was surprised to find that playing with my friends in South Korea (very far from the UK!) worked without any noticeable lag!
 In the future, networking will be implemented again, this time using server time steps and client-side prediction.

 ### Vulkan Struct Builder Generation
 I wrote a light object-oriented (RAII) wrapper on top of Vulkan to somewhat isolate my C++ code from the C-style API.
-One of the main issues I wanted to address was filling out structs in C-style - I wanted to be able to fill in struct parameters inline, in the same statement as my Vulkan calls, and also sometimes modify these parameters as they passed through the call stack of my Vulkan wrapper.
+One of the main issues I wanted to address was filling out structs in C-style - I wanted to be able to fill in struct parameters inline, in the same statement as my Vulkan calls, and also sometimes modify these parameters as they pass through the call stack of my Vulkan wrapper.
 To do this, I used the builder pattern, creating a builder class for every Vulkan struct I use, which has methods setting each of the struct's values.
 I took extra care to ensure the structs were composable, so that nested structs could be set in one full, readable statement.
 This was an excellent solution, resulting in some [very readable code](https://github.com/Aleksbgbg/Vulkan/blob/331273a1e47d9b509a2de6c8dac6fba355ed188f/src/renderer/vulkan/Vulkan.cc#L364-L411) when creating Vulkan objects.

 However, creating over 70 individual structs manually seemed too time consuming.
 Instead, I wrote [a small Python script](/create_vulkan_struct_builder.py), which given a Vulkan C-style struct definition straight from the specification, generates the relevant builder class.
 It worked great and as a result I have very readable Vulkan structs.